DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 What if we want to access and manipulate the authentication state of our user from other areas of the app?
 For instance, the header still says "Log In" even when the user is already authenticated.
 We should change this to a greeting and a "Log Out" button.
 We can also see "Secret Quotes" in the menu while logged out.
 This should be hidden from unauthenticated users.
 But most importantly, we need to use the authenticated user's token to access the protected API to get secret quotes.

 Recall that `iron-localstorage` is bound to `storedUser` which is a property of the `register-login` element.
-That property is not available everywhere else in the app, so even though the local storage is accessible globally, we don't have a straightforward way to set the data in it from elsewhere and be sure that changes notify and are observed properly on all parents and children.
+Even though local storage is accessible globally, we don't have a simple way to be sure that changes are observed properly on all parents and children throughout the app.

 Polymer 1.0 does not have an elegant, out-of-the-box solution to this problem at this time.
-This is one thing that any full-featured JS framework would make short work of, but it's important to remember that Polymer isn't an MV* framework: it's a library that helps us leverage web components.
+This is one thing that any full-featured JS framework would make short work of, but it's important to remember that Polymer is _not_ an MV* framework: it's a library that helps us leverage web components.

-We're going to add a little element called `app-data`.
+To solve this, we're going to add an element called `app-data`.
 This element notifies instances when its data is changed.

 Create a file in `/src` called `app-data.html`.
 Add the following code: